Nilpotent orbits of orthogonal groups over $p$-adic fields, and the DeBacker parametrization: Counting rational nilpotent orbits

 \end{lemma}

-\begin{proof} We prove this formula by induction on even and odd $\ao$, respectively.
-When $\ao=1$, we have $N(\aw)_1=1$ if $\ani=1$ but $N(\aw)_1=0$ if $\ani=3$, so we can see that \eqref{n1} holds.
-When $\ao=2$, there are $16$ distinct isometry classes of pairs of quadratic forms.
-By Lemma~\ref{L:invariant}, regardless of the sign of $-1$ in $\ratk$, each of the six anisotropic quadratic forms with $\ani=2$ is represented by exactly two such pairs, accounting for $12=6\times 2$ pairs; the remaining four pairs represent the hyperbolic plane (which has $\ani=0$).
+\begin{proof} For ease of notation set $\oap:=\ao$.
+We prove this formula by induction on even and odd $\oap$, respectively.
+When $\oap=1$, we have $N(\aw)_1=1$ if $\ani=1$ but $N(\aw)_1=0$ if $\ani=3$, so \eqref{n1} holds.
+When $\oap=2$, there are $16$ distinct isometry classes of pairs of quadratic forms.
+By Lemma~\ref{L:invariant}, regardless of the sign of $-1$ in $\ratk$, each of the six anisotropic quadratic forms $\aw$ with $\ani=2$ is represented by exactly two such pairs, accounting for $12=6\times 2$ pairs; the remaining four pairs represent the hyperbolic plane (which has $\ani=0$).
 In particular no pair can represent $\Quat$ (which has $\ani=4$).
-This count agrees with \eqref{n1} for $\ao=2$ and each $\ani\in \{0,2,4\}$.
-Thus the formula for $\Num{\ao}{\aw}$ holds for $\ao\in \{1,2\}$ and all $\ani$ of the same parity as $\ao$.
+This count agrees with \eqref{n1} for $\oap=2$ and each $\ani\in \{0,2,4\}$.
+Thus \eqref{n1} holds for $\oap\in \{1,2\}$ and all $\aw$ with $\ani$ of the same parity as $\oap$.